 The endowment consists of funds given to The University of Texas at Brownsville that are invested in perpetuity.
 Endowed funds can be unrestricted, providing a resource that can be used to meet current university priorities and exciting new opportunities as they arise, or they can be designated for specific purposes, including scholarships and fellowships; professorships, academic research or programs and facility maintenance.

 A portion of the return is distributed to the university priorities and designated programs, while the remaining portion of the return is reinvested back into the principal for market growth.
 This allows for the endowment to provide both immediate funding and long-term financial support.
-If you would like more information, please contact the Office of University Relations at (956) 882-4334 or email@example.com.
+If you would like more information, please contact Laurie Howell from the Office of University Relations at (956) 882-4334 email@example.com or firstname.lastname@example.org.